puppetlabs-toy-chest/libral/doc/invoke-json.md

 ## Actions

 Providers can implement the following actions.
-Only `describe` must be supported.

 * `describe` - describe the provider by outputting YAML metadata
 * `get` - list one or more resources